 Department of Political Science and Criminal Justice

 West Texas Capital Jury Project.
-Department researchers intend to continue their research of capital jury decision making in the fall of 2012.
-Dr. Keith Price, Dr. Gary Byrd, Dr. Susan Coleman, and Dr. Tim Atchison are working together to further examine the phenomenon of death qualification.
-The researchers plan on utilizing twenty mock capital juries made up of WTAMU students.
-The death qualified juries will be compared with the non death qualified juries to examine differences or possible sources of pro-prosecutor bias.
+Department members are continuing their research of capital jury decision making.
+Dr. Keith Price, Dr. Gary Byrd, Prof. Susan Coleman, and Dr. Tim Atchison are working together to examine further the phenomenon of death qualification.
+The researchers utilize twenty mock capital juries made up of WTAMU students.
+The death-qualified juries will be compared with the non–death-qualified juries to examine differences or possible sources of pro-prosecutor bias.
 In October, 2014, Administrative Issues Journal published “Examination of Capital Murder Jurors’ Deliberations: Methods and Issues.”
 Researchers involved in this project included the principals and a graduate student, Tomi Dillon.

 Emergency Response Plan.
 Dr. Harry Hueston's graduate class recently took on the challenge of emergency planning.
 The class reviewed WTAMU's existing emergency plans.
 The class then contacted universities that had experienced disaster recoveries from: blizzards, floods, train wrecks, tornadoes, wildfires, and chemical explosions.
 The class applied this information to the WTAMU plan.
 The revision was presented to the WTAMU President's Cabinet by the class.
 As a result of the class project the WTAMU Emergency Plan has been revised to include various recoveries.